 TOMMY currently only detects movement, not stationary presence.
 Stationary presence detection is expected in Q1 2026.

-No hub required - TOMMY runs as a Home Assistant add-on or on a Linux host (Docker) and uses supporting devices to create a sensing network.
+No hub required.
+TOMMY runs as a Home Assistant add-on or on a Linux host (Docker) and uses supporting devices to create a sensing network.
+Everything runs on your local network with no cloud dependencies.

 Minimum 2 devices per zone.
-While more devices can provide better coverage, there are diminishing returns after 4 devices in most zones.
-Focus on strategic placement for optimal zone coverage rather than maximizing device count.
+While more devices can provide better coverage, there are diminishing returns after 4 devices in a zone.
+Focus on placement for zone coverage rather than maximizing device count.

 The devices do not need to be on the same router (e.g. in mesh setups), but they do need to be on the same network to communicate.
 Most home networks meet this requirement automatically.